 We are lucky that they are so many different mediums available to us that we can use increasing our learning.
 These include blogs, books, podcasts, videos and websites.
-Here are some of my favourite resources for learning and keeping on top of UX trends:
+Here are some of my favourite resources for knowledge and keeping on top of UX trends:

-You’re not going to have a lot of design work to show off to potential employers but there is a solution.
+You’re not going to have a lot of design work to show off to potential employers, but there is a solution.
 And that is to take time to redesign some of your favourite apps and websites.
 You can also practice by completing design challenges on the following sites:

 Create a portfolio that focuses on UX Design.
 There are plenty of options for creating a portfolio.
 A quick one is using something like Behance to create a free portfolio and upload all of your work (no matter how big or small).
 Here are some excellent articles about creating a portfolio:

-Interviews are not meant to be an interrogation but employers do want to find out if you are the right person for the job.
-The key thing is to prepare for it and the better prepared you are for it, the better it will go.
-Make sure to understand the role and the company, do your homework on them.
+Interviews are not meant to be an interrogation, but employers do want to find out if you are the right person for the job.
+The critical thing is to prepare for it, and the better prepared you are for it, the better it will go.
+Make sure to understand the role and the company; do your homework on them.

-We ask candidates to complete a short design task.
+We ask candidates to complete a short interaction design task.
 This is so that we can get an understanding of how they think and that we’ve got something to chat about during the interview.
 Ask questions if the task comes with vague requirements.
 This is to find out if you will have the initiative to ask questions, become comfortable with asking for clarity.

 Your work is not going to perfect from the start or anything like it.
 Mastering your craft takes time, a lot of time and practice so just accept that your designs now are not as good as what they will be.

 One of the best things you can do is finding yourself a mentor.
 Someone who will share their experiences with you and answer your questions.
-I was lucky to have a brilliant mentor who was also a close friend, every week we’d chat a about any design issues I was experiencing.
+I was lucky to have a brilliant mentor who was also a close friend, every week we’d chat about any design issues I was experiencing.
 Below are some resources about why you need a mentor and how you can find one:

 Be compassionate and empathetic to both yourself and others.
 Don’t have an ego and don’t be an asshole.
-People remember assholes so don’t be one.
+People remember assholes, so don’t be one.

-Each week I listen to a great podcast, The Blindboy Podcast is a great source for being mindful and compassionate.
+Each week I listen to a great podcast, "The Blindboy Podcast" is an excellent source for being mindful and compassionate.
 I’d recommend giving it a listen!